biodash/biodash.github.io/content/codeclub/12_loops/index.md

 <br>

--   Once you have fixed the latitude, you should notice that for one state, there is a problem with the **longitude** (the offset is 10 decimal degrees).
+-   Once you have fixed the latitude, you should notice that *for one state*, there is a problem with the **longitude** (the offset is 10 decimal degrees).

 <details>
 <summary> Hints (click here) </summary>